-Phoenix accepts many different types of computer equipment.
-Computers can be working or non-working.
-However, anythingolder than a Pentium 4, 2.6 GHz processor will probably bebroken down for usable parts and therest turned over to anelectronics recycling facility.Because Phoenix ComputersSM is a 501(c)(3) nonprofitorganization, your donations may be tax-deductible.
+Phoenix accepts many different types of computer equipment,including both PCs and Apple products.
+Computers can beworking or non-working.
+However, anything older than a DualCore will probably be broken down for usable parts and therest turned over to an electronics recycling.Because Phoenix ComputersSM is a 501(c)(3) nonprofitorganization, your donations may be tax-deductible.
 You willbe provided with a receipt from Phoenix ComputersSM inexchange for your donation.Peripheral equipment such as keyboards, mice, etc., MUST bein good working condition.
 Also accepted are extra parts ingood working order, as well as legally transferable softwareand software licenses.
-We always need power and printercables, hard drives 40 GB and larger, and memory (DDR, DDR2,DDR3 RAM) 512 MB and larger.
-We accept USB and PS/2 stylekeyboards.
-We do accept CRT monitors provided they work.Please note that unless you purchased your computer fromPhoenix ComputersSM, we do not perform repairs nor can weprovide assistance with hardware and software purchasedelsewhere.
-Information on recycling Apple/MacIntoshequipment can be found at www.macrecycleclinic.org.
+We always need power and printercables, hard drives 80 GB and larger, and memory.
+We onlyaccept USB keyboards.
+We no longer accept CRT monitors.Please note that unless you purchased your computer fromPhoenix ComputersSM, we do not perform repairs nor can weprovide assistance with hardware and software purchasedelsewhere.